SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** Changing my 24 hours schedule completely and it begins from today.

 **Link to work:** No links yet to show here.

+## Day 45: April 25, 2017

+**Today's Progress**: Moved ahead with my Eloquent Javascript book and finished Values, Types and Operators today.

+**Thoughts:** Feeling good now, as I'm starting from the very basics.

+**Link to work:** I will make some short code programs and update the link here tomorrow.